Tropical Storm Cindy (2017): Impact

 storm surge peaked at 4.1 ft and tides reached 6.38 ft above normal; both observations occurred at the Freshwater Canal in Vermilion Parish.
 Nearby, the communities of Delcambre, Freshwater City, and Intracoastal City were flooded with 1 to 3 ft of water.
-In Iberia Parish, coastal flooding caused several roads to be closed - including Highway 83 near Lydia - and damaged some equipment at the Port of Iberia.
+In Iberia Parish, coastal flooding caused several roads to be closed - including LA 83 near Lydia - and damaged some equipment at the Port of Iberia.
 Although well inland, portions of Calcasieu Parish, especially Lake Charles, Sulphur, and Westlake, experienced tidal flooding due to wind-driven storm surge traveling up the Calcasieu River.

+Damage to an Express Oil Change in Fairfield, Alabama following a high-end EF1 tornado.

 Near Leakesville, Mississippi, heavy rainfall caused the Chickasawhay River to rise nearly 9 ft (3 m) past flood stage and overflow its banks, collapsing an abandoned bridge.
 In coastal Hancock County, Mississippi, over 300 streets were flooded.
 A shrimp trawler taking on water was rescued by the Coast Guard about 80 mi (130 km) offshore Galveston, Texas.
 Numerous streets were flooded across Alabama, and statewide power outages topped out near 4,300.
 Flash flooding increased bacteria levels in rivers and streams, with E. coli detected in the Coosa River.
 Multiple trees were downed in Walker County.
 The Tennessee Valley Authority lowered water levels in nine lakes across the state to limit the chances of flash flooding.
-Dozens of crashes were reported around Memphis, Tennessee, from the strong winds and heavy rainfall; a driver was killed after going off the road and slamming into a pole.
+Dozens of crashes were reported around Memphis, Tennessee, due to the strong winds and heavy rainfall; a driver was killed after going off the road and slamming into a pole.
 Over a half dozen fires may have been caused by Cindy.
 At the height of the storm, at least 10,000 residents in the city were left without power.
-Arkansas State Highway 44 and State Highway 1 were forced to shut down.
-In South Bend, Indiana, strong winds peeled off part of the roof to a high school, damaging ten classrooms.
+AR 44 and AR 1 were forced to shut down.
+In South Bend, Indiana, strong winds peeled off part of the roof of a high school, damaging ten classrooms.
 Nearby low-lying roads were flooded, and emergency crews rescued people from stranded vehicles.
 Heavy rainfall also took place in the Northeastern United States, with over 3 in of rain being reported in New Jersey and Pennsylvania.

 Victims

-Three deaths were reported, two direct and 1 indirect, with one each in Alabama, Tennessee, and Texas.
+Three deaths were reported, two direct and one indirect, with one each in Alabama, Tennessee, and Texas.
 A ten-year-old boy died in Fort Morgan, Alabama, after being struck in the chest by a log carried in a large wave.
 A second fatality took place in Bolivar Peninsula, Texas.

-One home in Lake Charles suffered extensive damage after a tree fell on it, while a hollowed out tree landed on a mobile home in Terrebonne Parish, injuring two children.
+One home in Lake Charles suffered extensive damage after a tree fell on it, while a hollowed-out tree landed on a mobile home in Terrebonne Parish, injuring two children.